msigley/Shopp-Advanced-Validation/README.md

 https://google-developers.appspot.com/maps/documentation/javascript/examples/full/places-autocomplete-addressform

 ### Features
 Dropdown autocomplete address list based on user's current location, autofills remaining fields once an address is selected.
+Provides geolocated coordinates by browser, or using freegeoIP as a fallback.
+If Google is not supported in certain regions (e.g., China), the library is not loaded.

 ### Quirks
 Lookup chokes if you add in apartment numbers since these are not supported by Google.
-Also, would be good to ensure that there is no effect if the parent Google lib cannot load due to firewall (e.g., China).

 ### How to use the Google places autocomplete on your Shopp